nicolascouvrat/javapackagetest/README.md

             .containing(Module.file("C.java", "package my.second.module"));

     project = Export.of(BuildSystem.MAVEN, m1, m2);
-    // You now how the following structure to work with
+    // You now have the following structure to work with
     // some_temporary_folder
     //  |
     //  - myfirstmodule